Solving Procrastination was created with a single goal in mind: to help people overcome their procrastination.

 Why are some of the articles so long?

 However, the articles are written in a way that makes them relatively easy to skim through, and you should feel free to do so and focus primarily on the parts that you feel are relevant to you.
 Furthermore, every article has a section titled “summary and main takeaways” in the end, which summarizes the key points in the article, and the longer articles also have an initial section titled “the short version”, which provides an outline of the full article.

 Do you publish new content?

-Yes, I occasionally write about new procrastination research that comes out, and explain its implications for people who want to stop procrastinating.
+Yes, I occasionally write about new concepts and techniques that can help people overcome their procrastination.
 If you would like to receive a summary of this information directly to your inbox, you can sign up using the form below: